jdmar3/inls718/schedule/index.md

 results from one of their studies with related work, the authors propose a search engine use model based on prior task frequency and familiarity.

-Jones, W., Bruce, H., & Dumais, S. (2001).
+Jones, W., Bruce, H., &amp; Dumais, S. (2001).
 Keeping found things found on the Web. *Proceedings of the 10th International Conference on Information and Knowledge Management,* 119-126. \[[UNC libraries](http://libproxy.lib.unc.edu/login?url=http://dx.doi.org/10.1145/502585.502607)\]